MicrosoftDocs/azure-docs/articles/storage/common/storage-auth-aad-rbac-powershell.md

 ms.subservice: common
 ---

-# Grant access to Azure containers and queues with RBAC using PowerShell
+# Grant access to Azure blob and queue data with RBAC using PowerShell

 Azure Active Directory (Azure AD) authorizes access rights to secured resources through [role-based access control (RBAC)](../../role-based-access-control/overview.md).
 Azure Storage defines a set of built-in RBAC roles that encompass common sets of permissions used to access containers or queues.